SAP-archive/lbn-intelligent-insights-samples/README.md

 In your SAC tenant:
 - Import the sample .tgz file.
-- In the sample connection, replace the tenant ID in the Host URL with the tenant ID for your intelligent insights option.
+- Modify the sample connection by replacing the tenant ID in the Host URL with the tenant ID for your intelligent insights option.
-- In each sample model file, select the data source with the name "P_CV_<model_name>".
+- Modify each sample model file by selecting the data source with the name **P_CV_<model_name>**.

 In the SAP Fiori Launchpad window for your intelligent insights option:
-- Open the Manage Analytic Stories app and import the sample story by choosing Create > Add existing story.
+- Open the **Manage Analytic Stories** app and import the sample story by choosing **Create > Add existing story**.
-- Open the Logistics Execution Insights app.
-Click the Settings icon, switch on Display Story, and select the story you just imported.
+- Open the **Logistics Execution Insights** app.
+Click the settings icon, switch on **Display Story**, and select the story you just imported.
 You can then monitor your own logistics execution data in the dashboard.

 ## Requirements
 The sample will run if you have the following authorizations: